cotonne/cotonne.github.io/_posts/2018-06-07-crafting-secure-software.md

         }
 }
 ```
 We got : **add: Quantity -> Quantity**.
-I strongly advise having a look to FP and what it
+I strongly advise having a look at FP and what it
 can bring you in terms of designs (composition, monads, ...).

 Types can serve as a "poka-yoke", a term from Lean which means a "keyed".
 Let's imagine the following functions: